neuroverse-fm/neuropilot/README.md

 Moves Neuro's cursor to the current cursor position.
 Only works if there is an active text editor, and only in files Neuro has access to.

+### Switch Neuro API user name

+Allows you to change the name of the connected AI (e.g. Neuro -> Evil, etc...) for visual purposes.
+This acts as a shortcut for the [Currently As Neuro API](vscode://settings/neuropilot.currentlyAsNeuroAPI) setting.

 ### Reload Permissions

 Reregisters all actions according to the permissions.